New South Wales XPT: In service

-Following the election of the Greiner Government in March 1988, consultants Booz Allen Hamilton were commissioned to prepare a report into NSW rail services.
+Following the election of the Greiner government in March 1988, consultants Booz Allen Hamilton were commissioned to prepare a report into NSW rail services.
 On purely economic grounds, the report recommended closing all country passenger services as they were judged unviable; however this was not politically acceptable.
 If services were to be maintained, the report recommended operating a reduced rail service, all with XPTs.

-In February 1990, the Brisbane Limited and Pacific Coast Motorail were withdrawn and replaced by XPT services to Brisbane and Murwillumbah.
+During February 1990, both the Brisbane Limited and Pacific Coast Motorail were withdrawn and replaced by XPT services to Brisbane and Murwillumbah.
 To provide rolling stock for these, the Canberra XPT was withdrawn and replaced by a locomotive hauled train and the Northern Tablelands Express was truncated to become a day return service to Tamworth.

 In June 1990, the government announced that it would purchase a fleet of Xplorers to reintroduce services to Armidale and Moree.
-When these were introduced in October 1993 the Northern Tablelands XPT ceased and the stock replaced a locomotive hauled set on a service to Grafton.In October 1990, the government announced that eight sleeper carriages would be ordered for use on overnight services to Brisbane, Murwillumbah and Melbourne.
-These were included in an order placed with ABB Transportation, Dandenong in 1991 for four power cars and 13 trailers that was jointly funded by the New South Wales and Victorian governments.
-At the same time the earlier stock was repainted in CountryLink livery.
+When these were introduced in October 1993, the Northern Tablelands XPT ceased and the stock replaced a locomotive hauled set on a service to Grafton.

+During October 1990, the government announced that eight sleeper carriages would be ordered for use on overnight services to Brisbane, Murwillumbah and Melbourne.
+These were included in an order placed with ABB in 1991 for four power cars and 13 trailers that was jointly funded by the New South Wales and Victorian governments.
+At the same time, the earlier stock was repainted in CountryLink livery.
+The power cars were repainted by Clyde Engineering at Kelso while the carriages were done in Breemar.

-In November 1993, XPTs replaced locomotive hauled stock on the overnight Sydney/Melbourne Express.
-In December 1994 an XPT daylight service to Melbourne was introduced by extending the Riverina XPT from Albury.
+In November 1993, XPTs replaced locomotive-hauled stock on the overnight Sydney/Melbourne Express.
+In December 1994, an XPT daylight service to Melbourne was introduced by extending the Riverina XPT from Albury.
+The XPTs reduced the travel time to Melbourne by up to two hours.

-In 1995, CountryLink trialled three Swedish Railways X2000 tilting train carriages.
+During 1995, CountryLink trialled three Swedish Railways X2000 tilting train carriages.
 After conducting a statewide tour in March, they were used on Canberra services from 23 April until 18 June 1995 with modified XPT power cars XP2000 and XP2009.

-Since 2003, an XPT has operated a service each January to Parkes for the Parkes Elvis Festival.
-With the closure of the Murwillumbah line, the XPT service was cut back to Casino from May 2004.
-In October 2013, with a set isolated west of Lithgow by bushfires, it was deployed on the Outback Xplorer service to Broken Hill.
+Starting in 2003, an XPT has operated a service each January to Parkes for the Parkes Elvis Festival.
+Following the closure of the Murwillumbah line, the XPT service was cut back to Casino from May 2004.
+During October 2013, using a set that had been isolated west of Lithgow by bushfires, it was deployed on the Outback Xplorer service to Broken Hill.